 Pro: You Can Work Internationally

 Do you have the heart to help others combined with a travel bug?
-If so, the MPA might be the perfect professional degree for you.
+If so, an MPA degree might be the perfect professional degree for you.
 Many MPAs work at or lead nongovernmental organizations or NGOs.
 NGOs tend to operate in less developed nations, providing assistance in collaboration with local governments and international aid.

 Governmental and private-sector roles may also include international travel, so if this is something you would enjoy, it’s undoubtedly one of the big pros of an MPA program.